hairyf/overlastic/docs/en/vue/holder.md

 # Injection Holder

-In addition to using createOverlay and renderOverlay to create pop-up components, you can also use useInjectHolder to create pop-up components inside a component and inherit the current context of the application.
+In addition to using defineOverlay and renderOverlay to create pop-up components, you can also use useInjectHolder to create pop-up components inside a component and inherit the current context of the application.

 ```vue
 <!-- App.vue -->